 Start up Weka, select the Explorer interface and load the preprocessed

-Spambase data set from Lab 1, where all attributes are converted to Boolean.
+Spambase data set from Lab 1, where all attributes are converted to Boolean and randomize the instances.

 Cheat: If you did not save this data set, download it here.

 Now it's time to train our classifiers.
 The task is to classify e-mails as spam or non-spam and we evaluate the performance of Logistic Regression and Support Vector Machines on this task.
-Reload the spambase_binary_fold1.arff data set, as this is what we will use during training.
 Go to the Classify tab and select Choose > functions > SimpleLogistic.
 Select the percentage split and set it to 10%.
 This is done in order to save us waiting while Weka works hard on a large data set.

 Click Start to train the model.
 Examine the Classifier output frame to view information for the model you've just trained and try to answer the following questions:

 What is the percentage of correctly classified instances?